 We do not require anyone to wear a face mask, however, we respect your choice as to whether or not you choose to wear a mask.
 We only use double sea kayaks for our guests, therefore if you are an odd numbered group or an individual you will be asked to partner up with another client or a guide (Only possible to partner up with a guide when we have an odd numbered group).
-If you get partnered up we it is up to you to decide if you would like to wear a face-mask (or equivalent) while paddling with them.
+If you get partnered up it is up to you to decide if you would like to wear a face-mask (or equivalent) while paddling with them.

 What we ask for our safety and that of our other guests:

 Do I have to be an experienced kayaker?

 No, most guests who join our tours have little or no previous kayaking experience.
 Basic instruction is provided.
 Difficulty varies from beginner to intermediate.
-Paddling conditions caused by giant tides and prevailing south-west winds at the end of the bay of Fundy are extremely variable and on most days guests can expect to paddle in waves.
-Some windy tours may not be suitable for youth (12-18).
+Paddling conditions caused by giant tides and prevailing south-west winds at the end of the Bay of Fundy are extremely variable and on most days guests can expect to paddle in waves.
+Some windy tours may not be suitable for youth (10-18).
 On rare low wind days paddling conditions are calmer.
 Please note: We cannot predict the weather/wind conditions.
 Guests should make reservations assuming that they will get wet and they will be paddling in wavy conditions.

 Are the tours suitable for children under 10?